ricacostt/100-days-of-code/log.md

 - work in team with the same repository using GitHub;
 - moving the firs steps to learn JS - operators | statement & declarations | variables | functions.

+ ### Day 18: September 29, 2022

+**▶️Today's Progress**

+- meeting the person who is going to be my mentor for the next 16 weeks of my journey @SchoolOfCode;
+- listened to a specialist in mindset development and high performance teams who share the importance of seeking & giving feedback and the “best practice” to do it;
+- Learning a bit more about JS - Objects | Arrays.